vadimkantorov/fastvideofeat/README.md

 # License and acknowledgements
 All code and scripts are licensed under the [MIT license](http://github.com/vadimkantorov/cvpr2014/blob/master/LICENSE).

-We greatly thank [Heng Wang's work](http://lear.inrialpes.fr/people/wang/improved_trajectories) for inspiration.
+We greatly thank [Heng Wang](http://lear.inrialpes.fr/people/wang) and [his work](http://lear.inrialpes.fr/people/wang/improved_trajectories) which was of significant help.